Documenting Learning Disabilities

 Additional evaluation data should include:

-- assessment of cognitive functioning is necessary only if the existing documentation does not contain adequate and age-appropriate information to establish the disability status.
-An update of intellectual functioning is generally not necessary if the WAIS-III, or other comparable measure was previously used, given that intellectual functioning is typically stable in adulthood.
+- Assessment of cognitive functioning is necessary only if the existing documentation does not contain adequate and age-appropriate information to establish the disability status.
+An update of intellectual functioning is generally not necessary if the WAIS-IV, or other comparable measure was previously used, given that intellectual functioning is typically stable in adulthood.

 In conclusion, the extent of retesting required for a documentation update is applicant-specific and depends on how closely the initial documentation report complies with the prevailing professional standards and ETS documentation guidelines.